 Strategic Ingredient Overlap

 Smart meal planning intentionally reuses ingredients across multiple meals.
-If you buy a rotisserie chicken on Sunday, a good plan might use it in tacos on Monday, chicken fried rice on Tuesday, and chicken soup on Thursday.
-One $7 chicken stretches across three dinners instead of buying separate proteins for each meal.
-This ingredient overlap is the secret weapon of budget meal planning.
+A cooked chicken can be used in tacos, fried rice, and soup instead of buying a separate protein for each meal.
+This ingredient overlap is a practical budget tool.

 Building a Budget Meal Plan: Step by Step